-- Salary continuation (to the extent combined short-term disability, salary continuation, and other income benefits exceed 100% of predisability earnings). - Benefits from insured or uninsured disability income plans of any employer, multiemployer or multiple-employer welfare plan, or union welfare plan. - Benefits from a disability income plan of any state or other jurisdiction.
+- Salary continuation (to the extent combined short-term disability, salary continuation, and other income benefits exceed 100% of predisability earnings). - Benefits from insured or uninsured disability income plans of any employer, multiemployer or multiple-employer welfare plan, or union welfare plan. - Benefits from a disability income plan of any state or other jurisdiction. - Social Security disability or retirement benefits, including primary, spouse, and dependent child benefits. - Railroad Retirement Act benefits, or other benefits paid under a Federal or state law. - Workers' compensation benefits.

-- Railroad Retirement Act benefits, or other benefits paid under a Federal or state law. - Workers' compensation benefits. - No-fault wage replacement benefits paid under a no-fault automobile insurance law. - Salary, wages, other compensation from any employer, or income from any occupation for compensation or profit, except as described in Rehabilitative Employment below. - 11Benefits from group credit or mortgage disability insurance.

-- Retirement income benefits from the Company or any Company subsidiaries, except: - The portion of any retirement benefit attributable to employee contributions. - The portion of any lump-sum distribution attributable to employee contributions. - Any retirement benefit you are eligible to receive but elect not to receive.
+- No-fault wage replacement benefits paid under a no-fault automobile insurance law. - Salary, wages, other compensation from any employer, or income from any occupation for compensation or profit, except as described in Rehabilitative Employment below. - Benefits from group credit or mortgage disability insurance. - Retirement income benefits from the Company or any Company subsidiaries, except: - The portion of any retirement benefit attributable to employee contributions. - The portion of any lump-sum distribution attributable to employee contributions. - Any retirement benefit you are eligible to receive but elect not to receive.

-Other income benefits paid in a lump sum will be allocated over the time period specified in the lumpsum settlement or your life expectancy (as determined by the service representative).
+Other income benefits paid in a lump sum will be allocated over the time period specified in the lump-sum settlement or your life expectancy (as determined by the service representative).